All Episodes

 All of that is true, but there's nowhere for them to go.

-But who's gonna show last point?
+But who's going to show up?

-They're gonna show up on behalf of probably coalesce behind either Warren or Bernie.
+The crazy base they're going to show up on behalf of probably coalesce behind either Warren or Bernie.

 I say Warren by a long shot.